REGENERATIVE CITY ASSESSMENT & GRID DESIGN FOR SAN FRANCISCO

 SITE VISIT & PRELIMINARY INTEGRATED UTILITY HUB MODELING FOR CAPE TOWN

-Regensia was invited by the City of Cape Town’s Violence Prevention through Urban Upgrading (VPUU) program to examine the potential role a network of Integrated Utility Hubs (IUH) could play in addressing Cape Town’s critical infrastructure challenges, which include depleting water supply, hygienic waste and sanitary infrastructure, reliable power, basic IT services, and annual flooding.
-Through a series of meetings with key government and civic leaders, as well as tours of townships and informal settlements within the Cape Flats area, Regensia helped the city recognize that the IUH could be a valuable solution to help localize municipal service provision within each community.
-To test feasibility and preliminary costs, Regensia modeled a scaled down IUH that could be fit within standard shipping containers for ease of siting, and determined it could have a simple ROI of less than 6 years.
+Regensia’s Joshua Foss was invited by the City of Cape Town’s Violence Prevention through Urban Upgrading (VPUU) program to examine the potential role a network of Integrated Utility Hubs (IUH) could play in addressing Cape Town’s critical infrastructure challenges, which include depleting water supply, hygienic waste and sanitary infrastructure, reliable power, basic IT services, and annual flooding.
+Through a series of meetings with key government and civic leaders, as well as tours of townships and informal settlements within the Cape Flats area, Foss helped the city recognize that the IUH could be a valuable solution to help localize municipal service provision within each community.
+To test feasibility and preliminary costs, Foss modeled a scaled down IUH that could be fit within standard shipping containers for ease of siting, and determined it could have a simple ROI of less than 6 years.

 INTEGRATED UTILITY HUB MODELING FOR PRIVATE DEVELOPMENT IN WASHINGTON DC